vivianngo97/Punctuation_Transcription/README.md

 - Include word embeddings using wordnet or word2vec
 - Tune parameters of the model to improve diagnostics
 - Use POS tag as a feature
-- Map rare words to a common word that has the same POS tag (e.g. map all rare proper nouns to "John")
+- Map every rare word to a common word in the vocabulary that has the same POS tag (e.g. map all rare proper nouns to "John")

 # Examples